vuejs/v2.vuejs.org/source/api/instance-methods.md

 - **event** `String`
 - **args...** *optional*

 Dispatch an event from the current vm that propagates all the way up to its `$root`.
+If a callback returns `false`, it will stop the propagation at its owner instance.

 ### vm.$broadcast( event, [args...] )

 - **event** `String`
 - **args...** *optional*

 Emit an event to all children vms of the current vm, which gets further broadcasted to their children all the way down.
+If a callback returns `false`, its owner instance will not broadcast the event any further.

 ### vm.$emit( event, [args...] )